Decolonization of public space: Peaked during the 2010s

 In 2016 in Auckland, anti-colonial activists attacked the "Zealandia Memorial" which commemorated the imperial and colonial soldiers who fought for Britain during the New Zealand Wars between 1845 and 1872, which killed 2,154 anti-government Māori according to historian James Cowan.
 The activists stole the palm and bronze flag that Zealandia held in her left hand.

 Also in 2016, a statue of Captain James Cook in Gisborne was repeatedly defaced with red paint, sparking vigorous debate about the legacy of colonialism in New Zealand.
 Kaiti Beach in Gisborne is where the British explorer first landed in New Zealand with the Endeavour in 1769.
 His voyage led to the European colonization of New Zealand, a process that resulted in decades of death, disease and cultural degradation for the Māori people.

 Another monument in Auckland commemorates Colonel Marmaduke Nixon for his actions during the New Zealand Wars.
 Nixon was considered a hero by settlers when, in 1864, his troops attacked the unfortified village of Rangiaōwhia, home to elderly men, women and children, and set fire to the church, killing 12 people hiding there.
 In September 2017, Maori activist Shane Te Pou proposed the removal of his statue.
 The mayor of Auckland and the activist spoke and agreed not to remove the statue but to "ensure that the events of that time are explained and that the victims of the war are properly acknowledged...
 There could be a plaque on or next to the monument explaining what happened on both sides.
 At the moment, what the monument represents is not a very pretty picture".

 On January 11, 2018, the "Zealandia Memorial" was again vandalized by activists, who stuck an axe to the statue's head and a poster on the base of the monument, which read "Fascism and White Supremacy are not Welcome Here".
 After this action, the activist group sent a statement to the press claiming that the memorial was an "ode to the violent and brutal occupation of Māori lands; it celebrates the continued colonization of Aotearoa, its lands and its peoples".

-In May 2019, a controversial statue of James Cook was moved from Tītīrangi Hill in Gisborne to a local museum.
+In May 2019, a controversial statue of James Cook was moved from Titirangi Hill in Gisborne to a local museum.
 In November of the same year, a statue of Queen Victoria was graffitied in Dunedin, with the words "Return stolen wealth Charles" and "Uphold Te Tiriti" ("Uphold the Treaty") painted in red on the base of the monument.